OpenIdentityPlatform/OpenAM/legal/THIRDPARTYREADME.txt

 Version: cc_zh_TW-2008-08-08.jar
 Copyright:

-Version: grizzly-framework-2.3.23.jar
+Version: grizzly-framework-2.3.24.jar
-Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
+Copyright: Copyright (c) 2007-2016 Oracle and/or its affiliates.
 All rights reserved.

-Version: grizzly-http-2.3.23.jar
+Version: grizzly-http-2.3.24.jar
-Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
+Copyright: Copyright (c) 2007-2016 Oracle and/or its affiliates.
 All rights reserved.

-Version: grizzly-http-server-2.3.23.jar
-Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
-All rights reserved.

-Version: grizzly-http-servlet-2.3.23.jar
+Version: grizzly-http-server-2.3.24.jar
-Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
+Copyright: Copyright (c) 2007-2016 Oracle and/or its affiliates.
 All rights reserved.

 Version: jaxb-impl-1.0.6.jar
 Copyright: